python/cpython/Doc/library/test.rst

 .. note::

-   The :mod:`test.support` module has been renamed to :mod:`test.support` in Python 3.x and 2.7.13.
+   The :mod:`test.test_support` module has been renamed to :mod:`test.support` in Python 3.x and 2.7.13.
+The name ``test.test_support`` has been retained as an alias in 2.7.

 The :mod:`test.support` module provides support for Python's regression tests.